-- 1. Carbody jacks with pads for lifting the crane onto and off the trailer.
-The carbody jacks are also used to raise the crane during crawler repositioning. - 2.
-Hydraulically actuated pins for connecting and disconnecting the crawlers to and from the carbody. - 3.
-Hydraulically actuated arms for raising and lowering the live mast from and to the transport position. - 4.
-Live mast which serves as a boom to install the crane's crawlers, carbody counterweights, and boom butt to handle other components as required. - 5.
-45 USt (41 t) load block and 4-leg sling with hooks for handling parts.
+- Rotating bed jacks with pads for lifting the rotating bed assembly onto and off the trailer - 2.
+Carbody pedestals for supporting the carbody (with rotating bed) during crawler assembly - 3.
+Hydraulically actuated arms for raising and lowering the live mast from and to the transport position - 4.
+Live mast which serves as a boom to install the crane's crawlers, carbody counterweights, and boom butt and to handle other components as required - 5.
+45 USt (41 t) load block and 4-leg sling with hooks for handling parts